janklab/MatlabProjectTemplate-gh-pages/docs/ProjectLayout.md

 ### project_settings.sh

-This is the configuration file you edit before running `init_project_from_template.sh` to define your basic project properties and metadata.
+This is the configuration file you edit before running `init_project_from_template` to define your basic project properties and metadata.
 It's not used after that, so you can throw it away once your project is initialized, but I'd keep it around just in case, because I'm like that.
 Who knows, maybe you'll need to re-run the project initialization if MatlabProjectTemplate is improved over time?

 ### src/